yogeshk04/ai-projects/README.md

 # ai-projects
-This repo consist of all my ai learning and ai agents building projects
+This repository contains all of my AI learning experiments and projects focused on building AI agents.